 The best way to do this is, and pardon the pun, is one bite at a time.
 Make one healthy food swap today.
 Then when it has become routine and easy, swap another, but only when you’re ready.
 If you take on too much at one time that’s when you can falter.
 Here are a few suggestions:

-- Instead of rice pulse cauliflower in a food processor for a few seconds and either steam or microwave until tender (not mushy).
+- Instead of rice pulse some cauliflower in a food processor for a few seconds and either steam or microwave until tender (not mushy).
 Add a good sludge of olive oil and salt a pepper.
 Your stomach will thank you for it.
 Seriously you feel so much lighter not having all that starchy rice.

 - Swap pasta for zucchini noodles made with a vegetable sprialliser or if you can’t be bothered with that and let’s face it “fast and easy” is the catch cry of many a home cook who’s just over it, break off small florets of cauliflower, steam or microwave, add olive oil and salt and pepper and put your sauce over the top.
 This is easier than cooking pasta and so much healthier.

 Not all swaps need to be food related:

-- Change up your slower walk for a brisk walk and include an uphill section.
+- Swap your slower walk for a brisk walk and include an uphill section.
 Go on push yourself until your puffing a little.

 - Swap your deodorant for one that is aluminium free or even better completely natural.
 NO PONG is a completely natural deodorant and unlike others, I’ve tried, works very well.

 - Swap your body and facial moisturiser for a completely natural brand.
-There is now a fantastic selection and many of them won't break the bank.
-I've been using Moo Goo on my body and I love it, it's a lot better than anything else I've tried.
-Some of the artificial ingredients in your everyday moisturiser can be extremely harmful to your health, including but not limited to disrupting your hormones which is something we need about as much as a dose of the salts so next time you're at the pharmacy take a look at what they have or go along to this online store for a peek.
+There is now a fantastic selection and many of them won’t break the bank.
+I’ve been using Moo Goo on my body and I love it, it’s so much better than anything else I’ve tried.
+Some of the artificial ingredients in your everyday moisturiser can be extremely harmful to your health, including but not limited to disrupting your hormones which is something we need about as much as a dose of the salts so next time you’re at the pharmacy take a look at what they have or go along to this online store for a peek.

 Other swaps you could consider are: